moulishanmuhavelu/k8s-securitycontext/README.md

 kubectl exec kernel-change -- date +%T -s "12:00:00" kubectl exec kernel-change -- date
 ```
-##### Restrict file access only to volume and not the container file system
+##### Restrict file access to the container file system

-As the container file system is ephemeral, we can restrict the process from writing to local file system as given in the below yaml.
+As the container file system is ephemeral, we can restrict the process from writing to local file system and enable it for volume as given in the below yaml.
 We need to set readOnlyRootFilesystem property of the securityContext.

 ```
 apiVersion: v1